elegy2000/pauls-phish-tickets/PROJECT_OVERVIEW.md

 ---

-*This document can be updated as the project evolves.
-Ask the AI to "update PROJECT_OVERVIEW.md" with new information as needed.*
+*This document provides a high-level overview of the project structure and architecture.
+For detailed progress tracking, issue resolution, and changelog, see CHANGELOG.md.*